maiho24/NormativeFlow/README.md

-# BrainNormativeRealNVP
+# NormativeFlow

 A Python package for normative modeling of brain imaging data using conditional RealNVP ([Dinh et al., 2017](https://openreview.net/forum?id=HkpbnH9lx)).

 ## Overview

-BrainNormativeRealNVP is a comprehensive toolkit for building and applying normative models to neuroimaging data.
+NormativeFlow is a comprehensive toolkit for building and applying normative models to neuroimaging data.
 It implements a conditional RealNVP approach that can:
 - Learn normative patterns from brain imaging data conditioned on demographic and clinical variables
 - Perform robust statistical inference using multiple scoring methods
 - Quantify abnormality through multiple complementary approaches: